0x9090/DarkFlare/README.md

 the darknet and your DarkFlare community.
 ##### Laptop
 Get cash at a random ATM for the entire ammount of the laptop you want to buy.
 You'll want to buy this at a Best Buy, or other electronics store.
 Park away from the store, and try to walk through an area where there will be no cameras.
 Cover your head, face, and eyes with a hat, sunglasses, and a mask/scarf.
+Wear non-descript clothing.
 ##### RaspberryPI
 The rPI will be used as a hardware TOR router, and will ensure any network traffic leaving your new laptop will be sent via TOR.
 RaspberryPIs aren't a suspicious item, and is at low risk of interdiction, so it's likely safe to purchase this via normal channels & methods.